Chrissy Teigen’s Easter Recipe Failure Will Make You Feel Better About Your Cooking Woes

-Chrissy Teigen is no Martha Stewart – in the best way.
-While the Queen of all things home may seem like she never even has a speck of flour out of place on her countertop, Chrissy isn’t afraid to show off her failures, which makes it easier for the other mere humans out there to celebrate their own challenges.
+Chrissy Teigen is no Martha Stewart — in the best way possible.
+While the lifestyle queen may seem like she never even has a speck of flour out of place on her countertop, Chrissy isn’t afraid to show off her failures, which makes it easier for the other mere humans out there to celebrate their own challenges.

-On Sunday, Chrissy shared images of her Easter feast on social media, including flambe that honestly looked to die for, and a beef Wellington wrapped in a perfectly browned pastry crust.
-The model shared a close-up of the juicy dish on Twitter and followers were scrambling for a taste.
-While she could have just left the success right there in her feed, Chrissy, who is known for her relatable posts, decided to come clean.
+On Sunday, Chrissy shared images of her Easter feast on social media, including flambe that honestly looked to die for, and a Beef Wellington wrapped in a perfectly browned pastry crust.
+The model shared a close-up of the juicy dish on Twitter, and her followers were scrambling for a taste.
+While she could have just ridden the wave of success, Chrissy, who is known for her relatable posts, decided to come clean.

 On Wednesday, the mom of two revealed the reality behind the meal.
-In a tweet, the best-selling cookbook author shared that though the dish looked mighty tempting on her social media feed, in reality, it was a total failure.
+Taking to Twitter, the best-selling cookbook author shared that though the dish looked mighty tempting on her social media feed, in reality, it was a total failure.

 “Just an update on this Wellington: it was terrible,” she wrote.